Sick, Vacation, Personal, Family Medical Leave

 Family and Medical Leave Act (FMLA)

-Under the Family and Medical Leave Act (FMLA), eligible employees are entitled to family leave a) for incapacity due to pregnancy, prenatal medical care or childbirth; b) to care for the employee’s child after birth or placement for adoption or foster care; c) to care for a parent or spouse who has a serious health condition; or d) for a serious health condition that makes the employee unable to perform her/his job.
+Under the Family and Medical Leave Act (FMLA), eligible employees are entitled to family leave a) for incapacity due to pregnancy, prenatal medical care, or childbirth; b) to care for the employee’s child after birth or placement for adoption or foster care; c) to care for a parent or spouse who has a serious health condition; or d) for a serious health condition that makes the employee unable to perform her/his job.

 When the employee is ready to return to work, s/he must be returned to the same or a comparable position without loss of seniority.
 The FMLA requires up to 12 weeks of unpaid leave to be granted to employees who have more than one year of service and have worked at least 1250 hours over the previous 12 months.
 All FMLA leave will be calculated on a “12-month period measured forward” basis.
 Any paid leave taken for FMLA purposes will be counted toward the 12-week FMLA entitlement.
 These 12 weeks of leave do not have to be taken at one time.
 The 12 weeks of leave can be spread out over a 12-month period.
-Employees must get certification by a health care provider that the employee or her/his child, parent or spouse does, in fact, have a serious health condition, the condition’s expected duration and the need for the employee to be absent from work to attend to the family member.
+Employees must get certification by a health care provider that the employee or her/his child, parent or spouse does, in fact, have a serious health condition, the condition’s expected duration, and the need for the employee to be absent from work to attend to the family member.
 Contact Human Resources to request FMLA forms.

-Effective January 16, 2009, the provisions of the Family and Medical Leave Act (FMLA) of 1993 were revised and amended to include coverage for certain types of leaves of absences that may be related to immediate family members serving or having served in the armed forces.
+Effective January 16, 2009, the provisions of the Family and Medical Leave Act (FMLA) of 1993 were revised and amended to include coverage for certain types of leaves of absence that may be related to immediate family members serving or having served in the armed forces.
 The new procedures are as follows:

-Eligible employees covered under FMLA who have a spouse, son, daughter or parent on active duty or call to active duty status in the National Guard or reserves in support of the contingency operation may use their FMLA 12-week entitlement to address certain qualifying exigencies.
-These qualifying exigencies may include attending certain military events, arranging for alternative childcare, addressing certain financial and legal arrangements, attending certain counseling sessions, and attending post-deployment re-integration briefings.
+Eligible employees covered under FMLA who have a spouse, son, daughter, or parent on active duty or call to active duty status in the National Guard or Reserves in support of the contingency operation may use their FMLA 12-week entitlement to address certain qualifying exigencies.
+These qualifying exigencies may include attending certain military events, arranging for alternative childcare, addressing certain financial and legal arrangements, attending certain counseling sessions, and attending post-deployment reintegration briefings.

-The Family and Medical Leave Act (FMLA) also includes a special leave entitlement that permits eligible employees to take up to 26 weeks of leave to care for a covered service member during a single 12-month period.
-A covered service member is defined as a current member of the armed forces, including a member of the National Guard or reserves, who has a serious injury or illness that was incurred in the line of duty on active duty and that may render the service member medically unfit to perform the duties for which the service member is undergoing medical treatment, recuperation or therapy, is in outpatient status or is on the temporary disability retired list.
+The Family and Medical Leave Act (FMLA) also includes a special leave entitlement that permits eligible employees to take up to 26 weeks of leave to care for a covered servicemember during a single 12-month period.
+A covered servicemember is defined as a current member of the armed forces, including a member of the National Guard or reserves, who has a serious injury or illness that was incurred in the line of duty on active duty and that may render the servicemember medically unfit to perform the duties for which the service member is undergoing medical treatment, recuperation or therapy is in outpatient status or is on the temporary disability retired list.
 Although the FMLA requires only unpaid leave, it does impose certain requirements with respect to benefits.
 Employees are permitted to continue to participate in health benefits plans.

 Parental Leave Act